profadityasaxena/Frontend_Layout_Methods/README.md

 # Frontend Layout Methods

 ## Description
 This project focuses on various methods for laying out a web page using HTML and CSS.
 It explores different techniques and frameworks to create responsive and visually appealing web designs.
+We will use the following free template and try to build it using different methods: [Tyche by ColorLib](https://colorlibhub.com/tyche/).

 ## Important Layout Methods
 1. **Flexbox**